45 academic writing tools to improve your manuscript

 ORCID

-Open Researcher and Contributor IDentifier (ORCID) provides a digital identifier (an ORCID iD) that you own and control for free.
-You can connect your iD with your professional information — affiliations, grants, publications, peer review and more.
-Furthermore, you can use your iD to share your information with other systems, ensuring you get recognition for all your contributions, saving you time and hassle and reducing the risk of errors.
+ORCID (Open Researcher and Contributor IDentifier) provides a digital identifier (an ORCID iD) a researcher can connect with their professional information — affiliations, grants, publications, peer review and more.
+Furthermore, they can use the iD to share the information with other systems, ensuring recognition for all relevant contributions.

 • Free